haukex/simple-perms/dev/DevNotes.md

 - [ ] Development on Linux
-- [ ] In order to run full tests locally, install multiple Python versions with `python3.X` aliases, e.g as per <https://github.com/haukex/toolshed/blob/main/notes/Python.md>, and use the lowest supported version for normal development to catch any backcompat issues
+- [ ] In order to run full tests locally, install multiple Python versions with `python3.X` aliases, e.g as per <https://github.com/haukex/toolshed/blob/main/notes/Python.md>, and use the lowest supported version for normal development to catch any backcompat issues.
 - [ ] `python3.9 -m venv .venv3.9` and `. .venv3.9/bin/activate`
 - [ ] `make installdeps` - set up dev env
 - [ ] Installing Pyright (if you don't have Node/Pyright already):